Geeks in Phoenix

 Install the power supply

-Depending on the power supply, it may or may not have the power cables already attached.
-Route the wires thought the case making sure not to cut them on any sharp metal edges.
+Depending on the power supply, the power cables may or may not be already attached.
+Route the wires through the case, making sure not to cut them on any sharp metal edges.
+Make sure to connect the ATX12V 8-pin (4+4) and ATX 24-pin (20+4) power cables to the motherboard now, as you might not have access to the ATX12V power connector after installing the CPU cooler.

-Make sure to trim all of the wire ties, and remove the protective film from the case.
-Attach the keyboard, mouse, monitor, and go into the BIOS (Basic Input / Output System) to verify and change any of the settings.
-Refer to the motherboard manual on how to do this.
-When you have finished editing the BIOS settings, you will be ready to install the operating system.
+Trim all the wire ties and remove any protective film from the case and the components.
+Attach the keyboard, mouse, and monitor and go into the BIOS (Basic Input / Output System) to verify and change any settings.
+Refer to the motherboard manual for instructions on how to do this.
+After editing the BIOS settings, you will be ready to install the operating system.

 Add comment